niftynei/glightning/jrpc2/README.md

 ## Some notes on architecture
 A marriage of JSON and a strongly typed language such as Go is never a truly happy affair.
-In order to provide the best hiding of this fact, `golight` offers a boutique jsonrpc2 implementation, jrpc2.
+In order to provide the best hiding of this fact, `glightning` offers a boutique jsonrpc2 implementation, jrpc2.

-`golight` takes advantage of reflection to marshal and unmarshal method parameters.
+`glightning` takes advantage of reflection to marshal and unmarshal method parameters.

 ### Offering a method from the Server